sagemath/trac_to_gh/Issue 6236.md

 # Issue 6236: find the dual graph of a planar graph

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6236

 Original creator: jason